varinic/Pregel/README.md

 # Pregel
-A simple Pregel graph analysis system implemented by c++
+A simple Pregel graph analysis system implemented by c++.